 The Late May Bank Holiday is a “secular replacement” for the Whit Monday holiday.
 It is also known as the Spring Bank Holiday and is held annually at the end of May to create a long weekend.

 *Please refer to this note for Scotland-specific information.

 In the past, Whit Monday was an off-day that came the day after Whit Sunday, which commemorated the gift of the Holy Spirit to the church on the Day of Pentecost.
 In 1971, the Banking and Financial Dealings Act changed the date of the holiday to make it fall on the last Monday in May rather than on the day after Whit Sunday, which itself fell seven Sundays past Easter.

 Oddly, the 1971 statute does not give an official name to this holiday, but it is often called Spring or May Bank Holiday.

-As “secular, nameless” holiday, Spring Bank Holiday is used by many as simply a time to relax with family and enjoy a big meal.
-A day off work or school creates a three-day weekend, which people sometimes use to take short trips or vacations.
-Many also take long walks through the spring countryside, stock up at garden centers, or do home improvement jobs.
+As a secular, nameless holiday, the Late May Bank Holiday is used by many as simply a time to relax with family or to travel.
+Many also take long walks through the spring countryside, stock up at garden centres, or do home improvement jobs.